 By Ken Coleman, Clinical Trial Participant

-Several years ago, I saw an ad for a Clinical Research Associates study on heartburn.
+Several years ago, I saw an ad for a clinical trial for heartburn medicine.
 I had several of the symptoms the ad mentioned, like pain in my throat and a burning feeling in my chest that would last a while.
 I thought, “why not?” and entered my name.
 I felt better while I was in the clinical trial and taking the meds, but eventually the heartburn came back.
 A couple of months ago I saw that CRA was conducting another heartburn clinical trial, so I thought it was time to come back.
 I’m glad I did.
 This time, the trial might have saved my life.

 One of the great parts of participating in a clinical study is that you get free health care.
 In the heartburn study, they give you an endoscopy because they need to see what’s in your throat.
 I thought they would find the same conditions as before, but this time it was much worse: the doctor found signs of throat cancer.
 Thankfully, they found it early and were able to operate, saving me from a potentially disastrous future.